Who attends the Massachusetts Junior Conservation Camp?

 The happiest campers are those who have shown an interest in the outdoors and in wildlife management programs before attending the Massachusetts Junior Conservation Camp.
-Youth who come to us without these considerations in mind may not adapt well to being away from home and may cause discipline problems.
-Teenagers who are sent to camp simply because a relative is an avid outdoorsman may dislike the Camp curriculum unless they personally have an interest in the outdoors.
-These youth will often end up being sent home.
-If you are unsure of your interest in the camp, please browse through our website and pictures of our program.
+Youth who are sent to us without these considerations in mind may not adapt well to being away from home and may cause discipline problems.
+Teenagers who are sent simply because a relative is an avid outdoorsman may dislike the camp curriculum, unless they personally have an interest in the outdoors.
+These youth will often end up being sent home with no refund.
+If you are unsure of your child’s interest in the camp, we suggest you let him or her browse the pictures of our camp program.

 What can you tell me about the food?

 Our Cook Staff has years of experience with youth camps.
 They are very familiar with the eating habits of teenagers!
 Meals are served cafeteria style.
 Salads are available at lunch and dinner almost every night.
 Healthy eating is encouraged; soda is only available through the canteen during off-hours.
-Food allergies and special dietary needs should be indicated on your application.
+Food allergies and special dietary needs should be indicated in the application process.

 I take daily medication.
 How will that be administered?

-Parents must give the Camp Medical Staff a medication schedule, so that the Health Officer can dispense medication at the appropriate times.
+Parents must give the Camp Medical Staff a schedule, to ensure medication will be distributed at the appropriate time (found in the application paperwork).
 Campers must arrive with ample doses for the full camp session.
-All medication will be kept in the Health office and administered only as indicated.
-No self administration of medication will be permitted, with the sole exception of inhalers, EPI-pens, and diabetic medication if so directed by the camper’s physician.
+All medication will be kept in the nurse’s office and administered only as indicated.
+No self administration of medication will be permitted, with the exception of inhalers, EPI-pens, and diabetic medication if so directed by the camper’s physician, and with the director’s and nurse’s knowledge.

 What are the accommodations?

 Campers stay onsite in large tents housing two people.
-Bunk requests are allowed, but must be provided at the time of application.
-Please let our administrator know, in advance, if you would like to bunk with another camper confirmed to attend.
+Bunk requests are allowed, but must be emailed to the administrator.
+We accept bunkmate requests until May 1st.

-Campers are provided beds, but should bring their own sleeping bag and pillow.
+Campers are provided beds, but should bring their own sleeping bag, blankets, and pillow.
 A suggested Packing List will be sent to campers in early summer.

 Why does the Camp not allow cell phones?